 We have, over the decades, mostly come to a consensus on the dangers of smoking combustible cigarettes—a conclusion founded on countless long-term studies.
 Until now, e-cigarette studies have simply either analyzed the product or investigated the effects on animal and cell models.

 A new study funded by Cancer Research UK is the first to explore the effects of e-cigarettes by looking at long-term human body-level exposure.
 The results are promising.

-The study looked at five groups: combustible cigarette users, former smokers who now smoke e-cigs, former smokers on nicotine replacement therapy (NRT), and current smokers who also smoke e-cigs or also use NRT.
+The study looked at five groups: combustible cigarette users, former smokers who now smoke e-cigs with e liquid tobacco flavor, former smokers on nicotine replacement therapy (NRT), and current smokers who also smoke e-cigs or also use NRT.

 The study concluded that e-cigarette-only and NRT-only users had significantly lower levels of carcinogens than combustible cigarette-only, smokers of both cigarettes and e-cigs, and smokers of cigarettes who are also NRT users.